What’s the Difference between Dementia and Alzheimer’s?

 Alzheimer’s Disease has no known cure, meaning that there is no disease-modifying treatment available.
 Some medications can be taken to help treat symptoms temporarily.
 These medications include Acetylcholinesterase (AChE) inhibitors that help increase levels of acetylcholine, a substance in the brain that helps nerve cells communicate with each other.
 The three main AChE inhibitors that are prescribed are called Donepezil, Galantamine and Rivastigmine.
 Memantine is another type of medication given, usually for moderate to severe Alzheimer’s Disease.
 Other medications may be used to help treat the behavioural symptoms of Alzheimer’s.
 Cognitive rehabilitation may also be used to help with functional tasks.
 This type of treatment can help build on skills that people still have in order to help them function better in their everyday life.

-Dementia support and Alzheimer’s support in the early stages will look similar to other elderly care, with support helping the individual carry out everyday tasks and chores that they are less able to do independently.
+Live-in dementia care works with a trained carer offering support to help the elderly person live as independently as possible.
 However, for progressive dementias such as Alzheimer’s Disease, this support will need to be increased and adapted more frequently as dementia symptoms worsen.
-A carer may need to be more specialised in managing challenging behaviour, disorientation and personality changes in dementia care.
+A dementia carer may need to be more specialised in managing challenging behaviour, disorientation and personality changes in dementia care.
 The carer will need to be familiar with helping someone who may have no awareness into their condition and therefore can be a danger to themselves.
 The benefits of having a professional live-in carer over placing the person with dementia in a care home are: